Vist233/infinity-agents/README.md

 # Infinity Agents

-An AI agent platform featuring paper searching/summarization and a trait recognition tool, with real-time streaming responses via WebSockets.
+An AI agent platform featuring paper searching/summarization with real-time streaming responses via WebSockets.
 Built using `agno` and Flask.

 ## Table of Contents